Claviz/bellboy/README.md

 [Usage examples](tests/http-source.spec.ts)

 Processes data received from a HTTP call.
-Can process `JSON` as well as `delimited` data.
+Can process `json`, `xml` as well as `delimited` data.
 Can handle pagination by using `nextRequest` function.

 For delimited data produces rows described [here](#delimited-produced-row).